Real96/BDSP-CheatEngine-Lua/README.md

 * Open Cheat Engine, click on `Edit > Settings`, select `Scan Settings` and check `MEM_MAPPED` option
 * Click on `File > Open Process` and select Yuzu/Ryujinx process (Yuzu will look like `xxxx-yuzu xxx | game name`, Ryujinx will look like `xxxx-Ryujinx x.x.xxxx - game name`)
 * Click on `Table > Show Cheat Table Lua Script`.
 A new window called `Lua Script: Cheat Table` will appear
-* Open `BDSP_RNG.lua` with a text editor, copy all its content and paste it in the window opened before.
+* Open `BDSP_RNG.lua` with a text editor, copy all its content and paste it in the window opened before
 * Click `Execute Script`.
 It will freeze for a bit, just wait until it will print all the rng info in a new window

 ## Note
 * If you want to stop the script press 0 or NumPad 0.
 It won't stop otherwhise
-* If you want to restart the game, do what written above and restart both the game and the script.
+* If you want to restart the game, do what's written above and restart both the game and the script.
 The script won't work otherwhise
 * To avoid text flickering, be sure to enlarge the Lua Engine window

 ## Credits: